geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or when the trees in richer livery clad,
 Of gold and crimson spread their mingled shade,
 Their charms increasing in their slow decay —
-There, soon matnr'd, as soon they fade away :
+There, soon matnr'd, as soon they fade away:
 Like the bright rainbow in a summer sky,
 They rise, they bloom, they ripen, fade, and die !

 On sail'd the bark secure, but soon, uprear'd
-Above the waves, a hideous form appear'd ;
+Above the waves, a hideous form appear'd;
 His head was like a steed's, in many a fold
 Round his long neck the thick tough skin was roll'd; Six flatten'd feet his mighty bulk sustain,